Brit Milah/Hatafat: Recommended (let’s discuss — I would need to be on the premises but do not need to supervise)

 Students Accepted: Chai, Mitzvah

 There’s always been a strange dance within me: Judaism and music.
-I resonate to their respective and braided rhythms.
+I resonate with their respective and braided rhythms.
 You could probably say I’m Jewsical, and I see the world through Jewish eyes.
 How do I know this, since I’ve never had any other kind of life-lens?
 Well, I consistently search for goodness in people and in situations.
 As I go along, I’m reminded that life is difficult and life is sweet…. people are both sick and well, angry and gentle, and that we consistently strive for balance.
 In this way, Judaism has the nice round shape of life itself, and the pull of dichotomy that gives us wheels and energy.

 I also believe that Shalom, peace, is much more than the absence of war or strife: Shalom is wholeness.
 Music (and food!) can bring people together even through our differences.
 Once we start to dialogue, we can keep the beauty within disagreement.
 You can also reach wholeness by giving yourself a break – so much seems to be expected of us in this crazy 21st century that we often feel we can’t keep up.
 It’s ok.
 You are enough.